 What we see is very interesting.
-First of all, let us compare ``ideal" option (column 1) and the naive post-selection (column 2).
-Lasso selection method removes 16 out of 30 variables, many of which are highly significant, as judged by the ``ideal" option.
+First of all, let us compare the ``ideal" option (column 1) and the naive post-selection (column 2).
+The Lasso selection method removes 16 out of 30 variables, many of which are highly significant, as judged by the ``ideal" option.
 (To judge significance we use normal approximations and critical value of 3, which allows us to maintain $5\%$ significance level after testing up to 50 hypotheses).
 In particular, we see that the following highly significant variables were dropped by Lasso: mother's BMI, mother's age, twin status, birth orders one and two, and indicator of the other religion.
-The standard post-model selection inference then makes the assumption that these are true zeros, which lead us to misleading conclusions about these effects.
-The standard post-model selection inference then proceeds to judge the significance of other variables, in some cases deviating sharply and significantly from the ``ideal" benchmark.
+The standard post-model selection inference then makes the assumption that these are true zeros, which leads us to misleading conclusions about these effects.
+The standard post-selection inference then proceeds to judge the significance of other variables, in some cases deviating sharply and significantly from the ``ideal" benchmark.
 For example, there is a sharp disagreement on magnitudes of the impact of the birth order variables and the wealth variables (for ``richer" and ``richest" categories).
 Overall, for the naive post-selection, 8 out of 30 coefficients were more than 3 standard errors away from the coefficients of the ``ideal" option.